Barstow, California: Sports

 Barstow was home to the Barstow Riffians, a developmental semi-professional football team.
 The Barstow Riffians were members of the UFAL.
 The team ceased operations following the 2010–11 season.

 The city offers adult basketball and softball leagues.

 Barstow Community College's athletics department offers four competitive intercollegiate sports programs: men's and women's basketball, baseball, and softball.

 Parks and recreation

 Barstow has two main parks: the Barstow Skate Park, a 12,000 square-foot skate park, and the Robert A. Sessions Memorial Sportspark, which includes six lighted ball fields, three soccer fields, volleyball courts, batting cages as well as basketball courts.
 The Robert A. Sessions Memorial Sportspark also plays host to regional softball tournaments.

 The city also has the Dana Park Community Center open on weekdays, the Cora Harper Fitness Center and Tennis Courts open Monday to Saturday, and the outdoor Eda Henderson Pool open Tuesdays to Sundays throughout the school summer holidays.

 Founded in the 1970s by two local residents, the thriving Barstow Senior Center serves Barstow's seniors.
-In addition to daily, weekly, and monthly activities, there is also an onsite thrift store and lunches are served every weekday.
+In addition to daily, weekly, and monthly activities, and lunches are served every weekday.
 The center is funded via annual membership fees and sponsorship.